 About

-Vinothini is a multidisciplinary artist, poet, and naturalist whose work explores themes of displacement, identity, refuge, and the evolving concept of home.
+Vinothini is a visual artist, poet, and naturalist whose work explores themes of displacement, identity, refuge, and the evolving concept of home.
 Growing up during the Sri Lankan civil war, she taught English as a second language and yoga before migrating to the United States in 2006.
 These experiences deeply inform her artistic practice, which examines personal history, violence, oppression, and resilience.